Kansas City Chief’ Harrison Butker rails against Pride month in commencement speech

 Mr Butker, who has made his conservative Catholic beliefs well known, began his address by attacking what he called “dangerous gender ideologies” in an apparent reference to Pride month, which has been celebrated in June since the Stonewall riots in 1969.
 He said the annual celebration was an example of the “deadly sins”.

-He also criticized an article by The Associated Press highlighting a shift toward conservativism in some parts of the Catholic Church.
+He also criticised an article by the Associated Press highlighting a shift toward conservativism in some parts of the Catholic Church.

-The 28-year-old then took aim at Biden's policies, including his response to COVID-19, which has killed nearly 1.2 million people in the U.S., according to the Centers for Disease Control and Prevention.
+The 28-year-old then aimed at Biden’s policies, including his response to Covid-19, which has killed nearly 1.2 million people in the US, according to the Centers for Disease Control and Prevention.

-Mr Butker later addressed the women in the audience, arguing that their “most important title” should be that of “homemaker.”
+Mr Butker later addressed the women in the audience, arguing that their “most important title” should be that of a “homemaker”.

 “I think it is you, the women, who have had the most diabolic lies told to you," Mr Butker said.
 “Some of you may go on to lead successful careers in the world, but I would venture to guess that the majority of you are most excited about your marriage and the children you will bring into this world.
 I can tell you that my beautiful wife Isabelle would be the first to say her life truly started when she started living her vocation as a wife and as a mother.”

-He had a message for the men in the crowd as well; "be unapologetic in your masculinity" and "fight against the cultural emasculation of men."
-He later quoted Taylor Swift, saying "As my teammate's girlfriend says, 'familiarity breeds contempt," though apparently failed to realize Swift just lifted the line from a common phrase.
+He had a message for the men in the crowd as well; “be unapologetic in your masculinity” and “fight against the cultural emasculation of men”.
+He later quoted Taylor Swift, saying “As my teammate's girlfriend says, ‘familiarity breeds contempt,’” though he failed to realise Swift lifted the line from a common phrase.

 The Chiefs declined to comment on Mr Butker’s commencement address.